l-stephen/Phase-1-Lectures/README.md

 2. When the card is clicked, display the comments associated with its character

-3. Create a comment form for new comments, and when the comment form is submitted create a POST request to render the comment optimistically

 ## POST (Create)

 Posts send data to the server.
 The information is usually sent from a FORM, creating a resource in the database.
 A POST is typically for creating new data instead of updating data, like PUT or PATCH.